thoimetwa/qps-infra/docs/guide.md

 1. Tap RegisterRepository

- Expected Result:Pipeline RegisterRepository page is opened
+ <b> Expected Result:</b> Pipeline RegisterRepository page is opened

 2. Verify that the following values are preset up in the fields: scmHost - github.com,